Debian/apt/README.md

   from authenticated sources and for installation, upgrade and removal of packages together with their dependencies
-* **apt-cache** for querying available information about installed as well as installable packages
+* **apt-cache** for querying available information about installed as well as available packages
 * **apt-cdrom** to use removable media as a source for packages
 * **apt-config** as an interface to the configuration settings
 * **apt-key** as an interface to manage authentication keys
 * **apt-extracttemplates** to be used by debconf to prompt for configuration questions before installation
-* **apt-ftparchive** creates Packages and other index files needed to publish an archive of debian packages
+* **apt-ftparchive** creates Packages and other index files needed to publish an archive of deb packages
 * **apt-sortpkgs** is a Packages/Sources file normalizer
 * **apt** is a high-level command-line interface for better interactive usage

-The libraries libapt-pkg and libapt-inst are also maintained as part of this project, alongside various additional binaries like the acquire-methods used by them.
+The libraries libapt-pkg and libapt-inst are also maintained as part of this project, alongside various additional binaries like the acquire methods used by them.
 Bindings for Python ([python-apt](https://tracker.debian.org/pkg/python-apt)) and Perl ([libapt-pkg-perl](https://tracker.debian.org/pkg/libapt-pkg-perl)) are available as separated projects.